Lighthouse Park from the Point.

 Interpretative Beach Walks

 Join our summer interns, Olivia Gray and Laura Adlakha on a beach walk after the Farmers Market.
 Next up: "Sea Critters" with Olivia - Meet at the Miners Bay Gazebo at 1:30.
-Laura runs her "Sea Greens, Reds & Browns" on August 2nd.
+Olivia runs her "Sea Critters" walk on August 30th.
 More here.

 Beach Clean up 2014